Akobo (woreda): Overview

 The terrain in Akobo is predominantly swampy, with few distinguishing high points; elevations range around 410 meters above sea level.
 Rivers include the Gilo River.
 According to the Atlas of the Ethiopian Rural Economy published by the Central Statistical Agency (CSA), around 10% of the woreda is forest.

 The economy of Akobo is predominantly agricultural.
 There are no agricultural cooperatives, no documented roads, and little other infrastructure.
-Along with Jikawo, Akobo becomes flooded during the rainy season, requiring the people to migrate to the highlands with their cattle until the waters recede; thus raising livestock is the primary source of income in this woreda.
+Along with Jekow, Akobo becomes flooded during the rainy season, requiring the people to migrate to the highlands with their cattle until the waters recede; thus raising livestock is the primary source of income in this woreda.

 History

 At the start of the Federal Democratic Republic of Ethiopia, Akobo was part of the Administrative Zone 3; however at some point before 2001, that Zone was abolished and Akobo made part of Administrative Zone 2.
 Akobo was captured by the Ethiopian Unity Patriots Front rebel group in 2000, and remained under its control until at least 2004.
 Subsequently, between 2001 and 2007, Akobo became part of the Nuer Zone.
-Prior to 2007, the northern kebeles were split from this woreda to create Wantawo and some eastern kebeles were added to Jor.
+Prior to 2007, the northern kebeles were split from this woreda to create Wanthoa and some eastern kebeles were added to Jor.

 The Baro River entered flood stage 23 August 2006, drowning two people and displacing over 6,000 people in Akobo and adjacent woredas.
 Authorities were concerned about foot-and-mouth disease afflicting the local livestock following the flooding, as well as epidemics of malaria.